 There is a main pool with sunloungers, and a wellness centre offering massage and beauty treatments.
 In-room massage is also available.

 Etali Wellness and Day Spa has three treatment rooms offering steam therapy, massages, facials and more, using Brisan and Africology products.

 Warm clothing, gloves and hat for the cold mornings between April and October.
 Some warm layers are recommended in summer months, too.
 Etali is not in a malarial area but consult your GP.

 There is a 'bush gym' and a library.
-Private game drives can be arranged for the day and cost R1,500 a vehicle.
+Private game drives can be arranged for the day (R8,000 a vehicle) and bush walks (R500 a person, a walk).
 Air and road transfers from Johannesburg, Sun City and Gabaronne can be arranged with prior notice.